jillesca/ncpeek/README.md

 > If you use `vscode`, start `poetry shell` and then start vscode with `code .`

-If you don't have poetry, you can install it with `curl -sSL https://install.python-poetry.org | python3 -`
+In case you don't have poetry, install it with `curl -sSL https://install.python-poetry.org | python3 -`

-If you want to use pip, you need to install the dependencies manually.
+If you want to use pip, install the dependencies manually.
 The only requirement is **paramiko <=2.8.1** for working with older XR and Junos versions.

 If you ran into module import problems, add the root project to your `PYHTONPATH`